 - Congestion or other types of traffic flow interruptions – Tractor-trailers and commercial vehicles have to navigate all the same roadways as a regular passenger vehicle.
 This means that there is commonly stop and go traffic or suddenly changing traffic patterns due to construction and road hazards.
 This can pose a problem for some drivers who may be unfamiliar with the road, or who are operating large vehicles that are not able to quickly stop or maneuver.

 - Prescription drug use – prescription drug use is a growing problem amongst truck drivers and one that can lead to major impacts on your life.

 Some other reasons why tractor-trailers are involved in accidents include drivers driving too fast, being unfamiliar with the road, roadway issues, required stops, over-the-counter- medication use and inadequate surveillance.
 There are countless reasons why an accident may happen.
 However, when they do they often lead to life altering changes.

 How to Prove a Truck Accident Case

 Truck accidents can be devastating to you, your car, and your family.
 If you have been injured in a truck accident, then you probably want to know how to file suit and how you should proceed.
 Generally, truck accidents are litigated on the theory of negligence.
-Therefore, a person injured in a commercial truck accident must show that:

 How to Avoid Accidents with Tractor Trailers